-Serving: Albion, Central Falls, Cumberland, Lincoln, Pawtucket, Providence, Woonsocket and the northern R.I. community
+Serving: Central Falls, Cumberland, Lincoln, Pawtucket, Providence, Woonsocket and the northern R.I. community

 The Blackstone Valley Advocacy Center has been providing services to victims of domestic violence in the Blackstone Valley area for over two decades.
 It is their voices, their struggles, and their experiences which guide the work.
 The nonprofit organization’s mission is to provide comprehensive services to victims of domestic violence and to provide education and awareness on the issue of domestic violence.